-The government tries to stop the hyperinflation by implementing price controls.
+The government tries to stop hyperinflation by implementing price controls.
 Suddenly, you’ve got long lines at stores to buy whatever items are still affordable.

-Since the store isn’t making any money (and any money they do make becomes worthless), they stop investing and selling.
+Since the store isn’t making any money (and any money they make becomes worthless), they stop investing and selling.
 Soon, you can’t find anything in the stores.
 (4)

 It’s worth noting that some people become rich during economic crises.
 In Yugoslavia, for example, people who lived near the border could smuggle items into the country and sell them for a huge profit.

 Other people get lucky because of hyperinflation.
 For example, a Serbian friend of mine’s parents took out a mortgage to build a house right before the inflation started.
 What started as a huge mortgage was paid off for the equivalent of three dollars.
 Not that they enjoyed the economic crisis, but they got a free house because of it.